mstreet97/mstreet97.github.io/_posts/2021-01-10-HackTheBox-Omni-Writeup.md

 <img align="center" src="/assets/images/htb_omni/reverse_shell2.png" style="width:80%;">

-Now, depending on which credential set we used to login (e.g. app or administrator) we will have a differen environment username, which allows us to view only the password associated to that specific user.
+Now, depending on which credential set we used to login (e.g. app or administrator) we will have a different environment username, which allows us to view only the password associated to that specific user.
 So, to recap, we login as app.
 Note: in this case I had some problem when uploading the netcat executable inside C:\Windows\Temp, as it was working when using the shell as administrator but not for the user.
 Uploading netcat inside C:\Users\Public instead made it work for both of them.

 <img align="center" src="/assets/images/htb_omni/revs_app.png" style="width:80%;">